totalspectrum/spin2cpp/doc/c.md

 The C compiler is mostly implemented and could probably be considered "beta" software now, but there are a few missing features.

-### Missing Features

-An incomplete list of things that still need to be implemented:

-  * 64 bit integers (long long) are recognized but mostly do not work
-  * only part of the C standard library is finished

 ### Known Bugs

-There are several known bugs and deviations from the C standard:
+There are several known bugs and deviations from the C99 standard:

 #### Name Spaces